kishorthakre/Mobile_price_predictor/README.md

 # mobile_price_predictor
-This repository contains features of mobile which shows the estimated price of mobile.
+This repository contains features of mobile which shows the estimated price of mobile, using streamlit.